JAndreoli04/auto-log-incident-reporter/README.md

 ## The Concept

-Instead of manually scrolling through thousands of raw log lines, this tool:
+Instead of manually scrolling through thousands of raw log lines, this tool ingests a raw firewall, server, or Windows Event log file, parses out indicators of compromise (IoCs), and outputs a beautiful interactive HTML timeline of the incident.
-1. **Parses** structured security events from various log formats
-2. **Detects** sophisticated attack patterns (brute force, impossible travel)
-3. **Enriches** events with geolocation metadata
-4. **Visualizes** the entire incident timeline in an interactive HTML dashboard

 Perfect for **incident response analysts, security engineers, and blue teamers** who need to quickly understand the attack chain and timeline of compromise.